LukeCarrier/resume/README.md

 # Luke Carrier

 Site Reliability Engineer from an open source software development background.
 Passionate about education, open source software development and ethics in technology.
-Commercial experience in managing production Azure infrastructure with Terraform, and SaltStack web development with PHP.
+Commercial experience in managing production Azure infrastructure with Terraform, and SaltStack; and web development with PHP.
 Currently playing with Rust.

 ---